parvezzkhan/Vendor-Management-System/README.md

 ## Getting Started

-## API Documentation
-Explore the API endpoints and usage in the [Postman API Documentation](https://documenter.getpostman.com/view/29819419/2s9YeAAZyp).
+Explore the API endpoints using [Postman API Documentation](https://documenter.getpostman.com/view/31599184/2s9YeLZA9F).

 Follow these instructions to set up the project on your local machine.